What happened to our summit push?

 We started yesterday night (of 17 July) at 8 pm from Camp 4 at Abruzzi route our summit push towards K2 summit.
 I was feeling great for my planned summit without use of supplemental oxygen.
 So I was advancing very well, overtaking many people until being directly behind the rope fixing team.
 Unfortunately, shortly before the start of the bottleneck at around 8300m, the rope fixing team stopped their work and turned around.
 So we were all forced to turn around.
 I was very frustrated and disappointed as I was feeling great and the night was overall good for a summit push, with ok temperatures and little wind.
 But if the risk for fixing the bottleneck is too great (due to avalanche danger, hip deep snow and a big crevasse), there is unfortunately not much to do.

-So we turned around, went back to Camp 4 at Abruzzi, slept there, and then Max and I both managed to take off with the paragliders from Camp 4 at around 8000m to fly down to basecamp.
+So we turned around, went back to Camp 4 at Abruzzi, slept there, and then I managed to take off with the paraglider from Camp 4 at around 8000m to fly down to basecamp.
 I believe this is the first time someone has actually flown from K2 :).
+(There was also another paraglider to fly down that day.)

 Am I going to do another try in the next days / weeks?
 No. The past days have shown me again what I dislike about 8000m climbing: No climbing challenges, you are ultra slow, and most important: You are about 80% dependent on other people, variables, weather, things totally outside of your control.